 The Electricity Regulatory Forum (Florence Forum) was set up to discuss the creation of the internal electricity market.

-This event aims to share best practice from across Northern Europe and further on how energy efficiency investments can be financed.
+This event aims to share best practice from across Northern Europe and further afield on how energy efficiency investments can be financed.

 The 2017 ENEF Plenary will take place in Prague.